P$^2$HCT: Plug-and-Play Hierarchical C2F Transformer for Multi-Scale Feature Fusion: Experiment

-For real-time detection, we compare PST-enhanced YOLOv11 models against baselines and other state-of-the-art detectors on the COCO 2017 validation set, as shown in Table \ref{tab:yolo-coco-comparison}.
-YOLOv11-PST-N achieves an mAP of 40.3\%, outperforming YOLOv11-N (39.4\%) with a latency of 1.24 ms using FlashAttention.
-YOLOv11-PST-S and YOLOv11-PST-M reach mAPs of 47.4\% and 52.1\%, respectively, surpassing YOLOv11-S (46.9\%) and YOLOv11-M (51.5\%) with comparable or lower FLOPs.
-These improvements validate PST’s ability to enhance accuracy and efficiency in real-time settings.
-Figure \ref{fig:yolo-tradeoffs} gives a more intuitive visual comparison.
+For real-time detection, P$^2$HCT-enhanced YOLOv11 models are compared against baselines on the COCO 2017 validation set (Table \ref{tab:yolo-coco-comparison}).
+YOLOv11-P$^2$HCT-N achieves an mAP of 40.3\%, surpassing the baseline YOLOv11-N (39.4\%) while maintaining a fast latency of 1.24 ms. This performance gain is consistent, with the mid-scale YOLOv11-P$^2$HCT-M reaching 52.1\% mAP, exceeding YOLOv11-M (51.5\%) with comparable or lower FLOPs.
+Figure \ref{fig:yolo-tradeoffs} (right) further illustrates these accuracy-efficiency trade-offs.